scriptingxss/owasp-fstm/README.md

 * Firmware extraction via a highly optimized extraction environment
 * Firmware extraction of not common systems (e.g. QNAP firmware, D\'Link encrypted firmware, EnGenius encrypted firmware, VMDK files)
 * *EMBA* is not only Linux focused - also RTOS systems like VxWorks can be analyzed
+* Automatic extraction of docker containers and analysis of these containers
 * Identification of firmware details like operating system, CPU architecture, and third-party components along with their associated version information
-* User mode emulation of filesystem binaries using QEMU for identification of version details
+* User-mode emulation of filesystem binaries using QEMU for identification of version details
 * Static analysis of filesystem binaries for identification of version details
 * Identification of known vulnerabilities and corresponding CVE\'s
-* Identification of public exploits, Metasploit modules and PoC\'s
+* Identification of [public exploits](https://www.exploit-db.com/), [Metasploit modules](https://www.metasploit.com/) and PoC\'s
 * Detection of certificates, private keys, password hashes and passwords
 * Detection of binary mitigations such as NX, DEP, ASLR, stack canaries, RELRO, and FORTIFY\_SOURCE
-* Detection of legacy binary functions
+* Detection of legacy binary functions (e.g. strcpy)
+* Threading mode for maximum performance
+* Pre-configured docker images are available and easy to install
 * Interactive HTML report for analysis tear down
 * Web based enterprise environment via *[EMBArk](https://github.com/e-m-b-a/embark)*
-* Pre-configured docker images are available and easy to install
 * and more...

 ##### System requirements: